“Are you insane???” Jan Di yelled at her best friend, stopping cleaning the table in the porridge shop. “Were you drunk yesterday? On drugs?”

 “Ga Eul… seriously.
 Didn’t you learn anything from my messing with the F4?
 Can you look at me now, and tell me it’s worth it?
 I don’t even have my house anymore!”

 “I know, I know… I don’t know what I was thinking.”
 Ga Eul sighed sitting down.
 “He insulted me, treated me like a stupid child.
 And I just couldn’t let him get away with it.”

 “Then I’ll make sure he apologizes to you, so you can call this ‘bet’ off.
 I don’t want to see you cry.”

-“No.” Ga Eul looked firmly at Jan Di, a glint of steel in her eyes.
+“No.” Ga Eul looked firmly at Jan Di, a hint of steel in her eyes.
 “You will stay out of it.
 No threats, no spinning kicks, nothing.”

-But that look in her eyes, she didn’t see it more than three, maybe four times in her entire life, always when her friend was determined in doing something.
+But that look in her eyes, she hadn’t seen it more than three, maybe four times in her entire life, always when her friend was determined in doing something.
 She would never stop.

 Ga Eul softened her features, smiling at her friend.
 She understood her worries, but this was something she had to do, for herself.
 She had to try her best, it was the only way she wouldn’t have any regret later.

 “Yi Jeong sunbae isn’t a bad guy, you know that.
 Ok, he’s a playboy, but I think it’s just a mask.
 I don’t know why, but he’s scared to love and be loved.
 I want to show him there’s nothing to fear.
 And now, with his broken hand… he needs hope, Jan Di.”

 “And since when you turned into a missionary nun?
 He wants to destroy you, Ga Eul.
 He will take what you are offering him and then he’ll throw you away.
 Never forget he’s a F4.
 They are not used to lose or admit they are wrong.
 Yi Jeong sunbae won’t put a red card in your locker, but that doesn’t mean he’s not dangerous.”